MihaiDavid05/ModARN-GenT/README.md

 The hyperparameters for each type of network are defined at the script level.

+If you do not want to use feature decoders and only train the network to predict the label, you must remove the `--feature_decoding` flag.
 ### Evaluation

 Use the `evaluation.py` script for evaluation.